-By October 1st of each school year, there will be written information provided to all students and staff about emergency procedures.
+By October 1st of each school year, there will be written information provided to all students and staff (including bus drivers and monitors) about emergency procedures.

 - 1. Building emergency drills are practiced a minimum of 12 times per school year.
-Four of these drills must be Lockdown drills.
+Four of these drills must be trauma-informed Lockdown drills.
 The remaining eight will be Evacuation drills.
 Eight of the overall twelve drills will be completed by December 31st of every school year.
 Drills are conducted at different times of the school day.
 Pupils shall be instructed in the procedure to be followed in the event that a fire occurs during lunch period or assembly. - 2.
 Florida UFSD conducts one early go-home drill annually to test its alerting and warning procedures, communications procedures, resources, staff procedures, transportation procedures, public information procedures and evacuation procedures. - 3.
 Sheltering in the event of severe weather threat such as a tornado or thunderstorm is practiced on an annual basis to test alerting and warning procedures.
 These include communications procedures, staff procedures and the movement of students to designated areas within the school building. - 4.
 Florida UFSD conducts "Table-Top" exercises with local law enforcement agencies and other response agencies to practice and review its emergency procedures.
-Local law enforcement agencies are also included in at least one of the Lockdown drills to practice and review its emergency procedures. - 5.
-As per Education Law 808, 45 minutes of instruction in arson and fire prevention is given in grades K-12 for each month of school in session. - 6.
-A mandatory compliance training is conducted annually.
+Local law enforcement agencies are also included in at least one of the Lockdown drills to practice and review its emergency procedures.